ulysses-sl/monadify/README.md

 # Monadify

-NOTE: In alpha development
+NOTE: In alpha development.
+Currently only Option is implemented.

-TODO: Delete this and the text above, and describe your gem

 ## Installation